Breathing Techniques: A Guide to the Science and Methods

 When you breathe through your mouth, you will experience less tissue oxygenation, which causes your heart rate and blood pressure to elevate in an attempt to make up for less efficient breathing.

-An elevated heart rate or high blood pressure can cause fatigue and dizziness.
-In other words, breathing through your nose allows you to absorb more oxygen with less physical exertion.
+An elevated rate of heart or high blood pressure can cause fatigue and dizziness.
+In other words, breathing slowly through your nose allows you to absorb more oxygen with less physical exertion.

 It also causes you to expel too much carbon dioxide from your body, which can cause fluctuations in your blood’s pH level and limit the hemoglobin from releasing oxygen into our cells.
 This is called the Bohr effect, which can ultimately lead to hypoxia or low blood oxygen levels that restrict blood flow to vital organs.